kumarshantanu/bitumen/README.md

 ### Pre-requisite

-Starfish works with tables of an expected structure.
+Springer works with tables of an expected structure.
 You are free to choose the column names and type of the key and value columns.
 The columns are:

 | Column  | Java Type | Constraints |